This post may contain affiliate links. Read our disclosure here.

 The way I see it you have four choices.

-Very reasonable decision but slightly unreasonable to do.
+Reasonable decision but unreasonable to do long term.
 Now you are visiting an ATM all the time (also not secure places) or the bank on a very regular basis.
 Also if your purse/wallet gets stolen you are 100% liable for the theft and lost all funds.

 One thing to also note is the hassle of closing this account if fraud is found.
 Your paycheck direct deposits, auto payments to the mortgage and other companies… there is so much that you have to move and change with the account that the hassle can feel unending!

-Apple Pay is new to most of us, but the concept is that you enter your credit card information into your iPhone 6.
+With Apple Pay or Samsung Pay the concept is that you enter your credit card information into your iPhone.
 Then at checkout in various stores you pay by holding your phone near the contactless reader in the store with your finger on the touch id reader.
 You are done in seconds, and you never gave your credit card to the store or ran it through the faulty hacker-prone magnetic strip reader.

-There are some problems here though, hackers have found that it is super easy to load a stolen credit card into apple pay, so while data you put into is safe, if your data has already been stolen you are still at risk.
-The biggest problems though are knowing what merchants accept it and all the folks that don’t have an iPhone 6, iWatch or iPad.
-It also only works with select card companies at this time.
+There are some problems here though, hackers have found that it is super easy to load a stolen card into apple and samsung pay, so while data you put into is safe, if your data has already been stolen you are still at risk.

 Another Perk of Credit Cards – Rewards